 Even without treatment, your brain may adjust and you won’t even notice the floaters any more.
 In some cases they just go away on their own.
 However, unusual changes in your vision can be a sign that a more serious eye problem is present.
 If you notice a significant increase in the number of floaters, they begin to interfere with your vision, or you see the specks along with light flashes, you should see your eye doctor right away.

-To maintain healthy eyes, be sure to see your VSP doctor every year for a comprehensive eye exam.
-And be sure to mention it if you are noticing floaters or any other changes in your vision.
+To maintain healthy eyes, visit your VSP doctor every year for a comprehensive eye exam.
+Be sure to mention it if you're noticing floaters or any other changes in your vision.